materials-science/aiida-shengbte/docs/source/tutorials/vasp_shengbte.rst

 .. _vasp_shengbte:

 ========================================
-Shengbte Calculation with VASP Interface
+ShengBTE Calculation with VASP Interface
 ========================================

-This page can contain a tutorial for `ShengbteVaspWorkChain`.
+This page can contain a tutorial for `ShengBTEVaspWorkChain`.
 It will use `VASP`_ to calculate ``FORCE CONSTANTS`` and other parameters `ShengBTE`_ requires.

-ShengbteVaspWorkChain
+ShengBTEVaspWorkChain
 +++++++++++++++++++

 See ``examples/example_vasp.py`` in repository.

-.. aiida-workchain:: ShengbteVaspWorkChain
+.. aiida-workchain:: ShengBTEVaspWorkChain
     :module: aiida_shengbte.workflows.vasp

 .. _AiiDA: https://www.aiida.net